California has ample weapons to fight Trump on drilling

 SAN FRANCISCO (AP) — In the decades since a 1969 oil spill near Santa Barbara tarred sea-life and gave rise to the U.S. environmental movement, politicians and environmental activists have built up ample ways to make it difficult but not impossible for the Trump administration to renew drilling off California's coast.

-The Interior Department said Thursday it would open most federal waters off the United States to oil leases.
+The Interior Department said Thursday it plans to open most federal waters off the United States to oil leases.

 In California, where no new federal leases offshore have been approved since 1984, Gov. Jerry Brown joined governors of Oregon and Washington in vowing to do "whatever it takes" to stop that from happening off the West Coast.